renpy/renpy/sphinx/source/screen_python.rst

         action will cause the current interaction to end.

-        This method must be overridden, as the default method will raise a NotImplemented exception (and hence cause Ren'Py to report an error).
+        This method must be overridden, as the default method will raise a NotImplementedError (and hence cause Ren'Py to report an error).

     .. method:: get_sensitive(self)